mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 #### Ingesting pages, their parents, and their "grandparents" using a single CSV file

-In the "books" example above, each row in the CSV (i.e., book1, book2) describes a "Paged Content" node; each of the books is the direct parent of the individual page nodes.
-However, in some cases, you may want to create paged content (the pages), their direct parents (each book), and *a parent of the parents* (let's call it a "grandparent") at the same time, using the same Workbench job and the same input CSV.
-Some common use cases for this ability are 1) creating a node describing a book series, a set of books in the series, and pages for each book and 2) creating a node describing a periodical, some issues of the periodical, and the pages of each issue.
+In the "books" example above, each row in the CSV (i.e., book1, book2) describes a node with the "Paged Content" Islandora model; each of the books is the direct parent of the individual page nodes.
+However, in some cases, you may want to create the pages, their direct parents (each book), and *a parent of the parents* (let's call it a "grandparent" of the pages) at the same time, using the same Workbench job and the same input CSV.
+Some common use cases for this ability are 1) creating a node describing a book series, a set of nodes describing books in the series, and page  nodes for each book and 2) creating a node describing a periodical, some nodes describing issues of the periodical, and the pages of each issue.

-The presence of `paged_content_from_directories: true` in your config files assumes that each row in your input CSV has a corresponding directory containing page files.
-If you want to include the pages, the immediate parent of the pages, and the grandparent of the pages in the same CSV, all you need to do is include in the `input_dir` directory an empty directory for the grandparent node, named after its `id` field like the other items in your CSV.
-In addition, and importantly, you also need to include a `parent_id` column in your CSV to define the relationship between the grandparent and its direct children, the books.
-(The parent-child relationship between the books and their pages is created automatically, like it is in the "books" example above.)
+`paged_content_from_directories: true` in your config file tells Workbench to look in a directory containing page files for each row in your input CSV.
+If you want to include the pages, the immediate parent of the pages, and the grandparent of the pages in the same CSV, you can create an empty directory for the grandparent node, named after its `id` field like the other items in your CSV.
+This directory should be a sibling of the directories that contain pages files (generally speaking, they all should be in the location specified in your `input_dir` setting).
+In addition, and importantly, you also need to include a `parent_id` column in your CSV file to define the relationship between the grandparent and its direct children (in our exeample, the book nodes).
+The parent-child relationship between the books and their pages is created automatically, like it is in the "books" example above.

-Let's extend the "books" example above to include a higher-level (grandparent to the pages) node that describes the series of books used in that example.
-Here is the CSV with the new top-level item (with the addition of the `parent_id` column to indicate that the paged content items are children of the new "book000" node):
+To illustrate this, let's extend the "books" example above to include a higher-level (grandparent to the pages) node that describes the series of books used in that example.
+Here is the CSV with the new top-level item, and with the addition of the `parent_id` column to indicate that the paged content items are children of the new "book000" node:

 ```text
 id,parent_id,title,field_model